amitmse/in_Python_/Logistic Regression/README.md

 	- Odds Ratio = P/(1-P)		[Odds output range from 0 to ∞ ]
 		odds = 0 when p = 0     [ 0 / (1-0) = 0]
 		odds = ∞ when p = 1	[ when denominator is very small number]
-		Ratio of the odds of an event occurring in one group compared to another, provides a measure of the strength of association between the predictor and the outcome.
+		Odds of an event occurring in one group compared to another, provides a measure of the strength of association between the predictor and the outcome.